 Use the time to enjoy traveling and start looking around in the next town.
 It might be an even more authentic experience not to live in a backpacker hot spot like Byron Bay, Airlie Beach, Sydney, Perth, Cairns, Darwin or Melbourne.

 There are small and beautiful places all around Australia.
-I was surprised, that I got offered a job in a souvenir shop in Alice Springs right away after a chat with the saleswoman.
+I was surprised, that I got offered a backpacker job in a souvenir shop in Alice Springs right away after a chat with the saleswoman.
 At that point, I didn’t need work.
 But if you are desperate, consider also places, where not everyone wants to stay – for the sake of stocking up the travel account.
 The wages might be even better in less attractive places.
-I was sometimes surprised to see backpackers even in random service stations in the outback in the middle of nowhere.
+I was sometimes surprised to see backpackers working even in random service stations in the outback in the middle of nowhere.

 Believe in yourself!

 Don’t worry about applying for jobs, that you have never done before.
 Well, if it is not tattooing, waitressing in a four star hotel or working as electrician, you might get a chance to try it.
 Australian work life is a lot about learning by doing.
-Use common sense and be honest to yourself about your strenghts and weaknesses.
+Use common sense and be honest to yourself about your strengths and weaknesses.
 If your English is shit, you won’t be lucky finding work in a travel agency or a shop for a start.
 But it is allowed to apply for jobs, that you are curious about.
 If you smile and try your best, you will have fun learning something new.

-Don’t get exploited at work!
+Backpacking jobs Australia: Don’t get exploited at work!

 It can happen, that employers even don’t pay you, if you work for example cash in hand.
 If you feel treated in a bad way, don’t stay.
 Don’t get sad.
 You don’t need to stick to a bad job.
 You are free to move and you will find something better for sure!
 You just have limited time in that beautiful country, that you should enjoy even at work.
 There is always more than one job around in Australia.
 And the majority of people and employers are fair.

-If you don’t have a working holiday visa and are looking for a job in Australia, it can be tough.
+If you don’t have a working holiday visa and are looking for a backpacker job in Australia, it can be tough.
 I met quite a few people getting paid cash in hand for different reasons.
 I even met people being illegally in Australia after their visa had run out.

 All of them were pretty nice people.
 But most of them had a slightly tough time finding jobs.
 The only way, that I know, is basically to ask employers directly.
-For some travelers, it works as some employers like to save some taxes and payments into the superannuation fund.
+For some travelers, it works as some employers are happy to save some taxes and payments into the superannuation fund.
 It’s possible, especially for short time jobs.
 But in general, it doesn’t work well.
 You cannot really rely on it.
 Your ways to find work without a valid work visa while traveling are very limited.

 It is absolutely illegal to work in Australia without a valid work visa.
 Not many employers want to take the risk.
 They can get fined in case, you get caught.
 And if you get caught working without a visa, you will get promptly sent to a detention center, quickly deported at your own expenses and banned from Australia for three years.